top of page

 Halevaka plan p1024_1.jpg

-9. Complete and publish Sailing with Lataa book by Mimi George and Taumako colleagues telling the story of the Vaka Taumako Project and explaining a wealth of never before reported voyaging knowledge taught by Kaveia, Jonas, and other women and men masters of Polynesian voyaging arts.
+9. Complete and publish Sailing with Lataa book by Mimi George and Taumako colleagues telling the story of the Vaka Taumako Project and explaining a wealth of never before reported voyaging knowledge taught by Kaveia, and other women and men masters of Polynesian voyaging arts.
 We are fundraising for production of diagrams and supplementary video sequences to be included with the book and dvd, and for writeup time for the authors to work together, and for expert work in web publishing and distribution.

 12. Complete design and registration of a WIX website for HVTA.
 In 2021 the Taumako charitable organization can take control and begin load their own content.
 Fundraising for $25.USD/month cost to be paid by the Taumako charitable organization.